raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/reassignment.md

 Now we're creating a new inner parameter, `i` and binding it to the value of the outer `i`.
 This works, but `let` is so much simpler and cleaner that it was added to the language in the ECMAScript 2015 specification.

 In this book, we will use function declarations sparingly, and not use `var` at all.
+That does not mean that you should follow the exact same practice in your own code: The purpose of this book is to illustrate certain principles of programming.
+The purpose of your own code is to get things done.
+The two goals are often, but not always, aligned.